Highclere : ma visite au château de Downton Abbey

 I love England very much.
 I’ve lived three years in the UK and I used to spend any little bit of free time I had visiting national parks and beautiful estates.
 But visiting Highclere was a particular experience.
 Because when you walk the path to the castle, you feel like you are home, like you already know the place.
 You remember scenes being filmed here and there, and you almost expect Lord Grantham walking past you with his beloved labrador.
 The estate is home to the Earls of Carnarvon since the XVIIth century and Julian Fellowes was inspired by the family’s history.
 In her book, The World of Downton Abbey, Jessica Fellowes writes that production designer Donal Woods and Gareth Neame (managing director of Carnival Films) looked at around 30 houses before choosing Highclere (which was Julian Fellowes’ first choice).
 She writes that « the rooms were all wonderfully equipped to tell the story of a family with an ancient earldom because that is exactly what they were already doing in every portrait, every book and every piece of furniture. »

 As in the TV series, you enter the house trough those impressive doors and almost immediately find yourself in the famous library, then you walk into other rooms you start to recognize, the dining room… And when you walk into the most striking and most anticipated room in the castle, you can only hold your breath.
-Standing in the middle of the « fireplace room » as I call it, where Matthew and Lady Mary danced.
+Standing in the middle of the « fireplace room » as I call it, where the famous huge Christmas tree is installed December.
 And let’s not talk about those famous wooden grand stairs!
 I can tell you it was not a bad day!
 What is very enjoyable with Highclere Castle is that, as grand as it is, you still feel it is a cosy place to live in.
+And then you remember Lord Grantham’s words « you see a million bricks that may crumble, a thousand gutters and pipes that may block and leak, and stone that will crack in the frost » and you are happy not to live in it.

 I loved finding myself in this wonderful setting, bringing back memories from scenes that I enjoyed.
 I wish I stayed a little longer but since it was quite late already, I hat to leave the castle and head to the gorgeous park.
 Because the gardens at Highclere are as essential as the castle itself.
 The landscape is enhanced by so many sumptuous cedar trees, Highclere would not be the same without them.
 I would strongly advise visitors to take a long tour around the estate.
 I was lucky to find nice spots where I could see the beautiful architecture from an interesting perspective.
 There were a few rain showers that afternoon and thus, the landscape was even more impressive with the sun beaming through the clouds.